Love Actually: Where are they now?

 Martin Freeman (John)

-Freeman was best known for portraying lovesick office worker Tim on the original British version of The Office when Richard Curtis recruited him to play body double John, who has a charming blooming relationship with his onscreen partner in nudity “Just Judy.”
+Martin Freeman was best known for portraying lovesick office worker Tim on the original British version of The Office when Richard Curtis recruited him to play body double John, who has a charming blooming relationship with his onscreen partner in nudity “Just Judy.”
 In 2005, he portrayed the main character Arthur Dent in a film adaptation of The Hitchhiker’s Guide to the Galaxy and his career has taken off from there.
 Beginning in 2010, he plays Dr. John Watson opposite Benedict Cumberbatch’s Sherlock Holmes in the BBC’s phenomenally popular modern update of Sherlock.
 In 2012, he headlined his own Lord of the Rings franchise portraying Bilbo Baggins in The Hobbit, a role he would reprise in two additional films.
 He also gave a highly praised turn as Minnesotan police officer Lester Nygaard in the first season of FX’s Fargo.
-Next up, he’ll have a second outing as his Marvel Cinematic Universe character Everett K. Ross in Black Panther.
+After a second round as his Marvel Cinematic Universe character Everett K. Ross in 2018’s Black Panther, Freeman appeared with Diane Kruger in 2019’s The Operative, and currently is starring in a show he co-created, Breeders.

 Joanna Page (Just Judy)